silentmatt/expr-eval/README.md

         logical: false,
         comparison: false,

-        // The in operator is disabled by default in the current version 'in': true
+        // The in and = operators are disabled by default in the current version 'in': true,
+        assignment: true
       }
     });